Computer Guided Dental Implant Surgery

 What Is Computer Guided Dental Implant Surgery?

-Computer guided dental implant surgery is a specialized technique that employs advanced computer software and three-dimensional imaging to plan and execute the precise placement of dental implants within a patient’s jawbone.
-Unlike traditional methods, which rely heavily on the clinician’s judgment during the procedure, computer guided surgery offers a meticulous and personalized treatment plan based on the patient’s unique oral anatomy.
+Computer guided dental implant surgery is a modern, high-tech procedure that uses advanced computer software and 3D imaging to precisely plan and place dental implants.
+Unlike traditional methods, which rely mainly on the dentist’s judgment during surgery, this technique allows for a highly customized treatment based on your unique oral anatomy.

 If you have any further questions about Computer Guided Dental Implant Surgery or other dental services offered at Atlas Dental, please contact us.